 Dialogue is a newsletter published each semester by the William Paterson University Sociology Department that contains information about student, faculty, alumni, and department achievements and events, both past and present.

-Sociogram is a journal published by the William Paterson University Sociology Department that contains outstanding papers written by our students.
+Sociogram is an occasional journal published by the William Paterson University Sociology Department that contains outstanding papers written by our students.
 A faculty editorial board selects the papers from those nominated by department faculty.
-Sociogram is published annually.